wojtekmaj/react-pdf/README.md

 If you want to ensure that PDFs with non-latin characters will render perfectly, or you have encountered the following warning:

 ```
-Warning: CMap baseUrl must be specified, see "PDFJS.cMapUrl" (and also "PDFJS.cMapPacked").
+Warning: The CMap "baseUrl" parameter must be specified, ensure that the "cMapUrl" and "cMapPacked" API parameters are provided.
 ```

 then you would also need to include cMaps in your build and tell React-PDF where they are.